timjchandler/ExpertSystem/index.md

 This calculator reads in rules from xml files and implements them via a gui

+An executable .jar of the current version _PROTOTYPE_ can be downloaded [here](https://github.com/timjchandler/ExpertSystem/blob/main/SentencingRobbery-PROTOTYPE.jar)

 ## Documentation

 The JavaDoc for this system may be found [here](https://timjchandler.github.io/ExpertSystem/JavaDoc/overview-summary.html)